li10141110/PSENet-tf2/README.md

 ## Introduction
 (PSENet-tf2.0)Progressive Scale Expansion Network (PSENet) is a text detector which is able to well detect the arbitrary-shape text in natural scene.
+Besides, based on this text segmentation model, we got top 6 in MTWI 2018 Text Detection Challenge

 ## Training (polygon)
 ```